 Are there standard terms for earnouts?

-No. Every earnout arrangement should be tailored to the business and the factors that need to be hedged against.
+No. Every earnout arrangement should be tailored to the business and the factors to hedge against.
 The metrics should make sense for the business.
 They should also be attainable within the timeframe you define (typically in the range of three to five years).

 Some of the terms of your arrangement may include:

-- A description of precisely how the earnout will be calculated
+- Precisely how the earnout will be calculated

 - The frequency of earnout installment payments